Josiah

-The influence of Josiah’s reign is evident in the Deuteronomistic History, a collection of biblical texts that evaluate the reigns of Israelite and Judahite kings based on their adherence to the laws of Deuteronomy.
+The influence of Josiah's reign is evident in the Deuteronomistic History, a collection of biblical texts that evaluate the reigns of Israelite and Judahite kings based on their adherence to the laws of Deuteronomy.
 Josiah is depicted as the most righteous king in this tradition, the only one to fully implement the reforms outlined in the "Book of the Law."
-His death in 609 BCE during a confrontation with Pharaoh Necho II of Late Egypt set the stage for the decline of the kingdom.
+His death in 609 BC during a confrontation with Pharaoh Necho II of Late Egypt set the stage for the decline of the kingdom.

 Biblical narrative

 The Bible describes him as a righteous king in 2 Kings 22:2, "He did what was pleasing to GOD and he followed all the ways of his forefather David; he did not deviate to the right or to the left."
 A similar phrase appears in 2 Chronicles 34:2.
 He is also one of the kings mentioned in the Gospel of Matthew, one of the two genealogies of Jesus in the New Testament (cf. Matthew 1:10–11).